 The term small is subjective, considering…

-… Even a 40 gallon aquarium is small in comparison to a lake or river that contains thousands of gallons (a fish’s natural habitat).
+… Even a 40 gallon aquarium is small in comparison to a lake or river that contains thousands of gallons in the wild (a fish’s natural habitat).

-If it comes back to what’s natural for the fish, then no goldfish could be kept in captivity!
+If it comes back to what’s the most natural for the fish, then no goldfish could be kept in captivity!

 There’s no doubt about it: